Updated on 2024-07-01 GMT+08:00

 Figure 7 Deleting an Elasticsearch data masking task

-Deleted data masking tasks cannot be recovered.
+Deleted masking tasks cannot be restored.
+Exercise caution when performing this operation.